Skip to main content

 • “The game’s historical setting immerses you in the rise of Rome, and the detailed visuals and epic scale of battles enhance the overall atmosphere.”

-• “In general, nothing feels right; the graphics are far more murky and orange and brown, and just unappealing compared to most previous Total War games.”
+• “In general nothing feels right, graphics are far more murky and orange and brown and just unappealing compared to most previous Total War games.”

 • “Game runs great and I have found no glitches.”

-• “It's a buggy, unplayable mess that barely worked and when it did, it ran so unbelievably poorly it made you feel ill.”
+• “The game was a buggy, unstable mess that barely worked and when it did, it ran so unbelievably poorly it made you feel ill.”

-The optimization of the game has seen significant improvements since its troubled launch in 2013, with many users noting that performance issues and bugs have been largely addressed through patches.
-However, some players still report lingering performance problems, particularly during large battles or on lower-end systems, indicating that while the game is more stable now, it may not run smoothly for everyone.
-Overall, the game is considered better optimized than at launch, but it still requires a relatively powerful PC to achieve optimal performance.
+The optimization of the game has seen significant improvements since its troubled launch in 2013, with many users noting that recent patches have addressed numerous performance issues and bugs.
+However, despite these enhancements, some players still experience stuttering, crashes, and inconsistent performance, particularly during large battles or on lower-end systems.
+Overall, while the game is now more playable and stable, it remains poorly optimized for certain hardware configurations, leading to mixed reviews regarding its performance.

 • “By now, the game has been patched and optimized to the point where it runs smoothly on most modern systems, and the AI has been significantly improved.”